libp2p/interface-connection/README.md

 #### Creating a connection instance

-- `JavaScript` - `const conn = new Connection(remoteMa, isInitiator = true)`
+- `JavaScript` - `const conn = new Connection({localAddr, remoteAddr, localPeer, remotePeer, newStream, close, direction, multiplexer, encryption})`

 Creates a new Connection instance.

-`remoteMa` is the [multiaddr](https://github.com/multiformats/multiaddr) address used to communicate with the remote peer.
+`localAddr` is the [multiaddr](https://github.com/multiformats/multiaddr) address used by the local peer to reach the remote.
-`isInitiator` is a `boolean` indicating whether the peer creating the Connection instance initiated the connection.
-Default value: `true`.

-#### Get observed addresses

-- `JavaScript` - `conn.getObservedAddrs()`

-Get the observed address from the underlying transport.

-It returns the [multiaddr](https://github.com/multiformats/multiaddr) used to establish the connection.
+`remoteAddr` is the [multiaddr](https://github.com/multiformats/multiaddr) address used to communicate with the remote peer.

-#### Update connection metadata after connection upgrade

-- `JavaScript` - `conn.upgraded(multiplexer, encryption)`

-Updates the connection metadata after being upgraded through the negotiation of the stream multiplexer and encryption protocols.

-`multiplexer` is a stream muxer implementing the [interface-stream-muxer](https://github.com/libp2p/interface-stream-muxer).
-`encryption` is a `string` with the encryption protocol.
-Example: `/secio/1.0.0`.

-#### Set local address

-- `JavaScript` - `conn.setLocalAddress(multiaddr)`

-Set the local address used in the connection.
-It is obtained after running `identify`.

-`multiaddr` is the local peer [multiaddr](https://github.com/multiformats/multiaddr) used.
+`localPeer` is the [PeerInfo](https://github.com/libp2p/js-peer-info) of the local peer.

-#### Set peer info

-- `JavaScript` - `conn.setPeerInfo(remotePeerInfo)`

-Set a reference to the peerInfo, which contains information about the peer that this conn connects to.

-`remotePeerInfo` is a [PeerInfo](https://github.com/libp2p/js-peer-info) instance of the remote peer.
+`remotePeer` is the [PeerInfo](https://github.com/libp2p/js-peer-info) of the remote peer.
+`newStream` is the `function` responsible for getting a new muxed+multistream-selected stream.
+`close` is the `function` responsible for closing the raw connection.
+`direction` is a `Direction` indicating whether the connection is `INBOUND` or `OUTBOUND`.

 #### Create a new stream